-David says that since the start of 2021, he has been reducing HHI’s bond exposure and upping equities as well as increasing the trust’s gearing (borrowing).
+David says that since the start of 2021, he has been reducing HHI’s bond exposure and upping equities as well as increasing the trust’s gearing.

 He has reduced exposure or completely sold out of a number of overseas defensive names such as RWE.
 Around three percentage points in the bond portfolio has been sold over the past six months.
 With yields at all-time lows, the manager said it made sense to make this change.
 As a result, HHI now has the lowest bond exposure it has had in its history, and David says he is happy to keep it this way for the time being.

-It is these sales that have provided funding towards new cyclical names including Paragon, a specialist buy-to-let lender, and Volvo, a Swedish truck manufacturer.
-He has also been topping up what he considers to be more ‘stable’ holdings such as AstraZeneca and RELX, both of which have underperformed since the UK’s vaccine programme was first announced.
+He says it is these sales that have provided funding towards new cyclical names including Paragon, a specialist buy-to-let lender, and Volvo, a Swedish truck manufacturer.
+David has also been topping up what he considers to be more ‘stable’ holdings such as AstraZeneca and RELX, both of which have underperformed since the UK’s vaccine programme was first announced.

 Financials remains the biggest sector allocation in the trust compared to December 2020, followed by consumer names.
 Fixed interest was the third-biggest allocation at the end of 2020 but, as mentioned, this has been significantly reduced relative to the trust’s history.